suriyadeepan/thea/README.md

 *Insert image of bot below*

 The actual processing of data and issuing of high level (steering angle) commands are taken care of, by a PC with a powerful GPU, connected to the same network.
-This is where, a convolnet of 6 layers is implemented in theano.
+This is where, a convolnet of 7 layers is implemented in keras/theano.
 The images are acquired from the smartphone, which is connected to the same network through WIFI.
-Each input to the convolnet is a collection of 5 (*change this number*) consecutive grayscale images,  each passed through low pass and high pass filters to obtain 10 images, cascaded across depth dimension.
-If the image is of size 480x270, input to convolnet becomes 480x270x10.
+Each input to the convolnet is a collection of 4 (*change this number*) consecutive grayscale images,  with the most recent image passed through low pass and high pass filters to obtain 6 2D images in total, cascaded across depth dimension.
+If the image is of size 480x270, input to convolnet becomes 6x480x270.

 ![ZeroNet](https://raw.githubusercontent.com/suriyadeepan/thea/master/img/arch_zeronet.png)

-This input is propagated through 4 layers of convolution and pooling, followed by a layer of 1000 neurons fully connected to the logical regression layer.
+This input is propagated through 5 layers of convolution and pooling, followed by a layer of 100 neurons fully connected to the logical regression layer.
 The output of the logical regression layer can be of two types:

 1. 2 neurons : PWM frequency of left and right motors
 2. *m x m* neurons : Each element is a combination of PWM frequency of left and right motors

+Squared loss is used as objective function for the final layer.